The average size of the kernel of a matrix and orbits of linear groups: Rationality of and -adic integration

-Based on work of du~Sautoy and Grunewald~\cite{dSG00}, Duong and Voll~\cite{DV15} studied analytic properties of Euler products of functions of the same form as the $H_v(s)$ in \eqref{eq:Hv}.
+Based on work of du~Sautoy and Grunewald~\cite{dSG00}, Duong and Voll~\cite{DV17} studied analytic properties of Euler products of functions of the same form as the right-hand sides in Proposition~\ref{prop:proj_twoint}(\ref{prop:proj_twoint1})--(\ref{prop:proj_twoint2}).
 In particular, their findings allow us to deduce the following.

-\begin{thm}[{Cf.\ \cite[Thm~A]{DV15}}] Let $k$ be a number field with ring of integers $\fo$.
+\begin{thm}[{Cf.\ \cite[Thm~A]{DV17}}] Let $k$ be a number field with ring of integers $\fo$.
 Let $M \subset \Mat_{d\times e}(\fo)$ be a submodule and $V = \fo^d$. \begin{enumerate} \item The abscissa of convergence $\alpha_M$ of $\zeta_M(s)$ is a rational number. \item There exists $\delta > 0$ such that $\zeta_M(s)$ admits meromorphic continuation to $\{ s \in \CC : \Real(s) > \alpha_M - \delta\}$.
 This continued function has a pole of order $\beta_M$, say, at $s = \alpha_M$ but no other poles on the line $\Real(s) = \alpha_M$. \item $\alpha_M$ and $\beta_M$ are (and $\delta$ can be chosen to be) invariant under base change of $M$ from $\fo$ to the ring of integers of an arbitrary finite extension of $k$. \end{enumerate} \end{thm}